 The U.S. government remains critical of Vietnam's record on intellectual property rights (IPR) protection.
-Vietnam was included in the "Watch List" in the U.S. Trade Representative's 2012 Special 301 Report, an annual review of the global state of IPR protection and enforcement.
+Vietnam was included in the "Watch List" in the U.S. Trade Representative's 2013 Special 301 Report, an annual review of the global state of IPR protection and enforcement.
 Vietnam remained on the Watch List because of its continuing problems with IPR piracy and trademark infringement.
-The report does state that "Vietnam improved its regulatory framework in 2011 by passing decrees to strengthen copyright protection and border enforcement.."
-The report also noted that the U.S. government had funded IPR enforcement training in Vietnam in 2009.
+The report states, "Although Vietnam took certain steps to improve its regulatory framework in the last two years by passing decrees and issuing circulars to strengthen copyright protection and enforcement, significant areas of concern remain."
 The perceived continuing problems with Vietnam's IPR protection may play a role in the TPP and BIT negotiations, as well as any consideration of Vietnam's GSP application.